yrzaa/text-fl-desk/README.md

 OR Use run.bat if you use conda

 # What does this do?
-Runs a desktop application for image classification with flask backend.
+Runs a desktop application for text classification with flask backend.
+Uses a tf2 model with tf hub, trained on imdb database to classify reviews as positive or negative.